Trustees

 David Battersby, OBE

-David Battersby: During a successful career spanning over 40 years, David has worked with several Trade Associations, Professional Bodies and Colleges to raise standards of education and training in the Tourism, Hospitality and Leisure industry – achievements which were recognised in 1998 when he was made an OBE in the Queen’s New Year’s Honours.
+David Battersby: During a successful career spanning 50 years, David has worked with several Trade Associations, Professional Bodies and Colleges to raise standards of education and training in the Tourism, Hospitality and Leisure industry – achievements which were recognised in 1998 when he was made an OBE in the Queen’s New Year’s Honours.

 The early part of David’s career was spent with the statutory Hotel and Catering Industry Training Board (HCITB) where he became Director of Training, with responsibility for a National Recruitment, Training and Enterprise Strategy.
 David subsequently set up Hospitality and Leisure Manpower (HALM) and, over the next 25 years, led a number of initiatives as part of the government’s Tourism Strategy.